KarlaPrz02/overviewerrenderconfigs/README.md

 # overviewerrenderconfigs
-Some configs for overviewer, a render app for minecraft.
+Some configs for overviewer, a render application for minecraft. (https://overviewer.org/) Just for lazy people.